-Whether you enjoy regular visits to our museums, have fond memories of a childhood spent exploring Scotland’s collections or are simply passionate about the power of museums to inspire, a gift in your will, no matter how small or large, will help to preserve Scotland's national collections for generations to come.
+Whether you are a regular visitor, have fond memories of a childhood spent exploring Scotland’s collections or are simply passionate about the power of museums to inspire, a gift in your will, no matter what size, will ensure a better future for National Museums Scotland – while costing you nothing in your lifetime.

-After you have taken care of the people closest to you, by choosing to remember National Museums Scotland with a gift, you can play a crucial role in helping our stories live on to inspire future generations and to remain an important and relevant part of people’s lives - today and long into the future.
+After you have taken care of the people closest to you, by choosing to remember us with a legacy gift you can play a crucial role in helping our museums remain an important part of people’s lives long into the future, as well as honouring your own story or that of a loved one.

-These are just a few of the generous individuals who have enabled us to continue to inspire future generations through the remarkable objects and stories in our collections.
-You too can help our stories live on.
+These are just a few of the generous individuals whose stories live on through the remarkable objects in our collections.

 New Zealander Elizabeth McArthur moved to London to work as a teacher, and later to East Lothian with her husband to retire.
 They regularly visited the National Museum of Scotland; when Elizabeth passed away she left a gift in her will to National Museums Scotland and also asked for any funeral donations to be gifted to the museum.
 When Elizabeth’s family told us she had an interest in Chinese ceramics, we put her generous donation to a suitable use: contributing to new ceramics displays in our Exploring East Asia gallery.